Mexican mouse opossum: Habitat

 This opossum is found in primary and secondary forest, including lowland tropical rainforest, dry deciduous forest, cloud forest, and plantations, as well as in grassland.
 An example of its habitat is the Petenes mangroves ecoregion of the Yucatán.

 Habits

 The species is primarily arboreal; it is found from ground level to heights of 30 m in the canopy.
 It is nocturnal and solitary.
 Its diet includes insects and fruit.
 It is believed to construct nests either in burrows or above ground.

 The forepaws of M. mexicana have remarkable manipulative powers.
 It uses this ability to burrow in the ground.
 The burrow can be 30 mm in diameter and 40 cm in length.
 The mouse-opossum then fills the burrow with leaves to create a nest.
 More commonly it creates nests in trees, especially in abandoned bird nests.
-When threatened it can become aggressive, opening its mouth and hissing or making a clicking noise.
+When threatened by predators such as American barn owls, mottled owls and Central American rattlesnakes, it can become aggressive, opening its mouth and hissing or making a clicking noise.